Great crested flycatcher: Distribution and habitat

+The summer breeding ground covers all eastern, mid-eastern and parts of central United States, including Northern and Southern parts of Florida, parts of Texas, central Oklahoma, and eastern and central North Dakota.
+In Canada, it is limited to southern Manitoba, extreme southern portions of the St-Lawrence forest of Ontario, Quebec, northeast Nova Scotia and parts of Prince Edward Island.

+Its winter range includes most of southern Mexico and the Yucatán Peninsula, and extends along the coasts of Central America.
+In southern peninsular Florida, Great Crested flycatcher can be found year-round.
+They migrate to Mexico and South America, as well as to Florida and the Caribbean.

+Behavior

+Food and feeding

 The great crested flycatcher is primarily an insectivore, with insects and other invertebrates making up for the majority of its diet, but will also consume small portion of small fruits and berries.
 Despite the "flycatcher" of the bird's name, flies, along with spiders, make up only a small percentage of its diet; it prefers prey such as butterflies, moths, beetles, grasshoppers, crickets, and bees and wasps.

 Great crested flycatchers will use a variety of hunting tactics, although the most common method observed is a rather passive sit-and-wait strategy.
 Perched in high canopies, they search in all direction often accompanied by a characteristic head bobbing.
 Once they have spotted a potential prey, they swoop down and will pursue if they missed on the first dive.
 They can also be seen abruptly braking and hovering, picking insects or small fruits off of leaves, trunks or other surfaces, sometimes crashing into the foliage in the process.
 Fruits and berries, when consumed are swallowed whole and the pits later regurgitated.